 Residential clients may have up to 2 visitors (parent/legal guardian, partner, sibling, etc.) visit at any given time.
 Visitors will be screened when scheduling the visitation.
-Visitors will be required to wear a face mask while in public common areas.
-If both the visitor(s) and client are vaccinated, masks are not required during family sessions, visiting hours, or while preparing, plating, or consuming meals and snacks.
-If the visitor(s) and/or the client is unvaccinated, masks are required to be worn for the full duration of the visit, and the visitor and client must remain physically distanced.
+Visitors will be required to wear a medical/flat mask while in public common areas.
+If both the visitor(s) and client are vaccinated, medical/flat mask are not required during family sessions, visiting hours, or while preparing, plating, or consuming meals and snacks.
+If the visitor(s) and/or the client is unvaccinated, medical/flat masks are required to be worn for the full duration of the visit, and the visitor and client must remain physically distanced.
 We are supporting virtual visits to continue to support clients and families through these exceptional times.

 Which levels of care are available in-person at this time?

 Residential treatment takes place onsite.
 PHP and IDP programs are available in-person and via telehealth (for a full list of programs that are available onsite, see the Onsite Services tab.
 We are currently in the process of adding in-person PHP/IDP programs back in many locations.
 IOP and individual outpatient services are still being offering exclusively by telehealth.
 Call 1-888-364-5977 to learn what is available in your area.

 Why did you decide to start offering in-person PHP/IDP again?

 We believe we have the ability to offer in-person services safely by deploying numerous safety features including screening, physical distancing, enhanced hygiene/cleaning procedures, mandatory mask-wearing, and small group sizes.
 Given that in-person care can be delivered safely, and at the same time, many people prefer to receive services via telehealth, we are offering both options to meet the array of client needs.

 Will my insurance continue to cover telehealth treatment?